moondisco/SensorsEvolve/README.md

     Min Time interval: 10s

- The Current Code for the Feather M0 is using AM2315 Sensors with a TCA9518A Multiplexer and sending data to the the Raspberry Pi via WiFi.
+ The Feather M0 is using AM2315 Sensors with a TCA9518A.
- From the Raspberry Pi's Hotspot.
-You will need to hard wire the Pi to a router to us it with BalenaCloud.